 Molly Bown was born Margaret Tobin Brown into a blue-collar family with five siblings in Leadville, Colorado.
 She met James Joseph “J.J.”
 Brown at a church picnic.

-They did not have wealth but plenty of love, and the two married in 1886.
+They did not have wealth, but they had plenty of love, and the two married in 1886.
 They lived in a two-room log cabin near the mine where J.J. worked.

-By 1889, Molly and J.J. built a family with two children and moved back to Leadville in a beautiful house with the entire Tobin clan living nearby.
+By 1889, Molly and J.J. had built a family with two children and moved back to Leadville, where they lived in a beautiful house with the entire Tobin clan nearby.

 J.J. eventually was the head of mining operations at Ibex Mining Company.
-He purchased Little Johnny Mine and discovered a large vein of gold in this mine.
+He purchased Little Johnny Mine and discovered a large vein of gold within it.

-Upon closer scrutiny, this gold was pure, and the vein was even more significant than they first believed.
+Upon closer scrutiny, the gold was found to be pure, and the vein was even more significant than initially believed.
 By 1893, the mine was shipping 135 tons of gold per day.

-The Brown family became rich, moved to Denver, and bought the Victorian Mansion.
+The Brown family became wealthy, relocated to Denver, and purchased the Victorian Mansion.
 Molly and J.J. shared their money with charities and were philanthropists in both Leadville and Denver.

 In 1909, they dissolved their marriage but remained friends.
 After the amicable split, Molly Brown spent less time in Denver and decided to rent their house to various families.
 After the Great Depression, she was forced to turn the house into a boarding facility.
 By the time she died in 1932, the house was run-down.